flutter/news_toolkit/docs/docs/server_development/blocks.md

 _Note: `blocks` are distinct from [`blocs`](https://bloclibrary.dev/#/), which are also used in this application._

-Blocks are the data format used by Google News Template to ensure that a variety of news content can be displayed in a consistent manner.
+Blocks are the data format used by the Flutter News Template to ensure that a variety of news content can be displayed in a consistent manner.
 The client application expects to receive data from the server in a block-based format.
 For example, the `Article` model class contains a list of blocks.

 These blocks contain the data which the app requires to render a corresponding widget.